-Massive amount of onion sauteéd with some curry powder.
+Massive amount of onion sautéed with some curry powder.
 This was done in the pan that I browned all the chicken in.
-I was supposed to use that pan for the mushrooms as well for the other recipe, but I had to make a choice about which dish was going to get the unsullied chicken goodness, since both recipes had pretty distinctive flavors that probably shouldn’t be mixed.
+I was supposed to use that pan for the mushrooms as well for the other recipe–but I had to make a choice.
+Which dish was going to get the unsullied chicken goodness?
+Both recipes had pretty distinctive flavors that probably shouldn’t be mixed.
 I chose the curry, so the mushrooms got cooked in just some plain butter.

 Added the soft onions on top of the waiting chicken.
 Steamy.

 Flour and salt added.
 This whole thing is getting a bit dry-looking, we need some liquid.

 Not only a stew, we’ve got a lot of things going.
 All 4 burners were working hard–cooking multiple recipes simultaneously can be tricky.